tablexi/restforce-db/README.md

 ## Caveats

-- **Update Prioritization.** When synchronization occurs, newly-updated records in Salesforce are prioritized over newly-updated database records.
-This means that any changes to records in the database may be overwritten if changes were made to the Salesforce at the same time.
+- **Update Prioritization.** When synchronization occurs, the most recently updated record, Salesforce or database, gets to make the final call about the values of _all_ of the fields it observes.
+This means that race conditions can and probably will happen if both systems are updated within the same polling interval.
 - **API Usage.** This gem performs most of its functionality via the Salesforce API (by way of the [`restforce`](https://github.com/ejholmes/restforce) gem).
 If you're at risk of hitting your Salesforce API limits, this may not be the right approach for you.

 ## Contributing